ThAlsay/TFG/README.md

 ## Install

-All actions start from the root directory of the project
+All actions start from the root directory of the project.

 ### Docker image build